Justice League of America: Time and Consequences, Chapter 2: Stolen Energies

 “Ralph, they’re experiencing phobias!” cried Sue as she found herself suddenly wrapped up inside her elongating husband’s pliable body.

-Got to get the source.
+Got to get the source, Ralph thought to himself.
 The Scarecrow.
-Can’t get the girls out in time, he thought.
-Releasing them, he stretched his legs until he could see over the entire hall.
+Can’t get the girls out in time.
+Releasing Sue and Debbie, he stretched his legs until he could see over the entire hall.
 Office above is where the air-conditioning system is located.
-Scarecrow is up there, I’ll wager, he thought.
+Scarecrow is up there, I’ll wager.
 He hated to leave Sue and Debbie behind, but the hall was crowded, and there was no time to get them out before someone else suffered.
 It was the call of a true hero who reluctantly weighed the options before him and placed the greater good above all personal need.

-Suddenly, he saw the darting figure of the Scarecrow and gasped.
+Suddenly, Ralph gasped as he spotted the darting figure of the Scarecrow.
 The Scarecrow ignored him.
 The crowds ignored him.
 No one paid any attention to the elongating form of the World-Famous Elongated Man.
 No matter what he did or how he changed his pliable form, no one seemed to care or to notice.

-He saw a mirror and frowned as his image caught his eye.
-He looked normal except for that fact that he lacked any facial features.
+Seeing a mirror, Elongated Man frowned as his image caught his eye.
+He looked normal except for the fact that he lacked any facial features.
 Nobody knows me, he thought.
 No one cares about me.
 I’m nothing.
 I’m a loser — not even a face in the crowd!

-Crane cackled.
-“I’m immune to my toxin, you cretin!”
+“I’m immune to my own toxin, you cretin!” the Scarecrow cackled.

-He took a flask from the villain’s straw-lined belt and opened it into the air-conditioning system.
+Taking a flask from the villain’s straw-lined belt, he opened it into the air-conditioning system.
 He kept one arm tightly wrapped around the Scarecrow while he fanned the cure to the gas around like a huge sail.

 Soon, Ralph felt normal again, as did the crowds below.
 The beaten Scarecrow was helpless in his foe’s elongated grasp.
 Sue waved to him from below, and he smiled in relief.
 Being a nobody may be my most obvious fear, but it isn’t my worst fear anymore, he realized.
 It’s losing my family.
 The desire to see to their safety motivated me enough to resist the other phobia.

-The Black Canary showed no fear of the dark as the Blonde Bombshell prowled through the Star City Museum and dispatched a trio of robbers with ease and style.
+The Black Canary showed no fear of the dark as she prowled through the Star City Museum.
+With ease and style, the Blonde Bombshell dispatched a trio of robbers.
 The beauty in fishnets laughed as she dodged two charging foes and allowed their momentum to carry them directly into one another.
 She crouched low and jumped up to deliver stunning blows to each man.
 “As robbers, you boys make good Girl Scouts,” she joked.

 She scanned the darkened museum and saw only the typical displays until her practiced eye spotted their partner.
 He was hiding behind a suit of armor, and he was obviously scared to death.
-She fluffed her blonde wig and turned as if to leave.
-“Well, my work is done,” Black Canary said in a slightly artificial tone.
+Black Canary fluffed her blonde wig and turned as if to leave.
+“Well, my work is done,” she said in a slightly artificial tone.
 “I suppose I should just turn these poor boys over to the police and call it a night.”

 As she departed from the immediate area, the final thug emerged from hiding and began to quietly slip away.
 He glanced right and left and, seeing nothing, prepared to round the corner.